 Why Tracking GLP-1 Nausea and Vomiting Matters

 Many users forget when nausea or vomiting happened, or how severe it was.
-That makes it hard to spot patterns or explain symptoms at follow-up visits.
-Systematic logs convert fuzzy memories into clear timelines you can review and share.
+That makes it hard to spot patterns or explain symptoms at follow‑up visits.
+Pepio helps you log these events as they happen so fuzzy memories become clear timelines you can review and share.

 Step‑by‑Step Process to Track GLP-1 Nausea and Vomiting